Longines Conquest Cal.291 Automatic 18ct Pink 1966

 It is certainly a tribute to the original Conquest model range, that Longines has recently released a number of Conquest Heritage models which celebrate the success of the original Conquest range.
 Not only this, but Longines has taken a further step towards making the Conquest Heritage a real tribute by using the same 35mm case size.

-The beautifully restored 1966 example we see here in 18ct yellow gold, carries the highly advanced Longines Calibre 291 Automatic movement with date function and following the restoration of the movement, case and dial by our specialist team, this example is in immaculate condition.
+The beautifully restored 1966 example we see here in 18ct pink gold, carries the highly advanced Longines Calibre 291 Automatic movement with date function and following the restoration of the movement, case and dial by our specialist team, this example is in immaculate condition.

 The beautifully accomplished dial carries an individuality and style, the Conquest claims all its own.
-Ivory-Cream, with baton and pencil pink gilt hour indices, matched with the original pink gilt Dauphine hands provide a beautiful combination.
+Ivory-cream, with baton and pencil pink gilt hour indices, matched with the original pink gilt Dauphine hands provide a beautiful combination.
 Completing the dial, the winged hourglass brand below the 12 is actually the oldest of all Swiss watch manufacturers.
 We firmly believe Longines vintage dial designs are a step ahead in terms of elegance and sophistication.
 As in the case, again here, it just works beautifully.

 This is the original dial which has been restored to the highest standards by our dial restorers who are considered to be the best in the UK.

 The Longines Conquest was always blessed with the company’s most advanced automatic calibre movements.
 Introduced in 1958, the Longines Calibre 290 series was more robust and reliable than a great many of the competitors of its day and any other automatic Longines had created to this point.
 The design used an eccentric rotor with ball bearings around the pivot and a toothed circular ring as part of the rotor to help minimize wobble by keeping it on track.
 The balance wheel had an unusually large diameter compared to the overall movement size.